SERVICE NO: 1072

 The Hamilton Spectator published on 23 September 1914 that Arthur had left Hamilton for Broadmeadows.
 He enlisted on 1 October 1914 at Broadmeadows with the 14th Battalion and left Australia from Melbourne on 22 December 1914, with the 4th Brigade of which the 14th Battalion was a part, arriving in Egypt on 31 January 1915.

-Arthur returned to Gallipoli on 2 August, joining two mates from Hamilton, Albert Sheehan and Claude “Dot” Douglas with whom Arthur shared at tent.
+Arthur returned to Gallipoli on 2 August, joining two mates from Hamilton, Albert Sheehan, and Claude “Dot” Douglas, with whom Arthur shared a tent.
 When they arrived at Gallipoli, there were thirteen men sharing the tent.
 By the time of his return, there were just Arthur, Albert and “Dot” left.
-Albert Sheehan was killed on the 8 August during the attack of Hill 971.
+Albert Sheehan was killed on 8 August during the attack of Hill 971.
 Just four days later, on 12 August, Arthur Lewis was shot in the abdomen.
 He was transferred to the hospital ship Guildford Castle, however, he died the following day and was buried at sea.
 By 21 August, the tent was empty, after the death of “Dot” Douglas.

 On 25 September 1915, the Hamilton Spectator reported that the Lewis family had received the first news that not only was Arthur wounded over a month before, but he had died from the wounds.
 The news came as a great shock to the Lewis family.
 William Lewis, in his grief, published a personal notice in the Spectator.

 On 5 October, William Sugden Price Lewis passed away within two weeks of hearing of Arthur’s fate.